jclgoodwin/evision-thing/README.md

 e:Vision thing
 ==============

-This is a way to be automatically notified when assessment marks appear on the University of York's e:Vision system.
+This sends an email when assessment marks appear on the University of York's e:Vision system.
 [Other universities also use something called e:Vision](https://www.google.co.uk/search?q=evision), so it should be straightforward to adapt.

 Usage